unverbuggt/mkdocs-encryptcontent-plugin/README.md

 ### Extra vars customization

-Optionally you can use some extra variables in plugin config to customize default messages.
+Optionally you can use some extra variables in plugin configuration to customize default messages.

 ```yaml
 plugins: